animalelder/Module-1/README.md

-# Module 1
+# Portfolio Website
- Learning HTML and CSS to create a portfolio website
+ Learning HTML and CSS to create a portfolio website as guided by Career Foundry curriculum.